Robustness through Data Augmentation Loss Consistency: Introduction

-In this paper, we propose a consistency regularization technique, called data augmented invariant regularization (DAIR).
-DAIR is applicable when data augmentation results in pairs of data samples expecting consistent performance, and penalizes the loss inconsistency between the pair.
-This is in contrast to many feature consistency regularizers that apply on an intermediate embedding space.
-As a result, DAIR only requires marginal cost on top of data augmentation, and is broadly applicable to a wide host of learning tasks, including generative models.
-We introduce the DAIR formulation, motivate it, and theoretically prove some of its properties in \Cref{sec:dair-formulation}.
-We empirically evaluate DAIR on a variety of problems ranging from defense against adversarial attacks to domain generalization in the presence of environment shift in \Cref{sec:experiments}, where our experimental results show that DAIR is competitive with state-of-the-art algorithms specifically designed for these problems.
+In this paper, we propose a simple form of consistency regularization, called data augmented loss invariant regularization (DAIR), that is directly applied at the loss level.
+While existing consistency regularization methods can only be applied to invariant data augmentation, DAIR is applicable to both invariant/covariant data augmentation when a pair of data samples expecting consistent performance.
+This is vastly in contrast to existing feature consistency regularizers that apply on an intermediate embedding space or the very last layer of the model (logits).
+As a result, DAIR only requires marginal computational cost on top of data augmentation, and is broadly applicable to a wide host of learning tasks, including generative models with covariant data augmentation.
+We theoretically prove some of the properties of DAIR in \Cref{sec:dair-formulation} and empirically evaluate DAIR on a variety of problems ranging from defense against adversarial attacks to domain generalization in the presence of environment shift in \Cref{sec:experiments,sec:invariate-exp}.
+Our experimental results show that DAIR is competitive with state-of-the-art algorithms specifically designed for these problems.